hannablizniova/SFTask-Call-Center-Call-me-/README.md

 *example*: `<defaultCaseUser>YOUR_ORG_USERNAME</defaultCaseUser>`

+#2 Post-deployment configuration:
-4. Deploy src to target org.
+1. Deploy src to target org.

-5. Run next apex commands in developer console:
+2. Run next apex commands in developer console:

 `DailyEmailStatusOfCaseScheduler.scheduleMe();`

 `WeeklyEmailStatusOfCaseScheduler.scheduleMe();`

-6. Update html generated for web-to-case functionality with new org Id.
+3. Update html generated for web-to-case functionality with new org Id.

 enjoy your all set-up and ready to go call-center.